 Black bears may have a fearsome reputation, but in the vast majority of cases, encounters with black bears leave both parties uninjured.
 Bears are most aggressive when they’re habituated to humans or have something (like their cubs) to protect.
 Other species of bear, like the grizzly, are larger and potentially more aggressive.

 If you encounter a bear in the wild, back up slowly to a safe distance as soon as possible.
 If a bear charges you, stand your ground.
 Running from a bear is a bad idea.
 They’re definitely faster than you, and running can activate their prey drive.
-Bears are known to do “false charges” where they charge you but stop short.
+Bears sometimes do “false charges” where they charge you but stop short.
 Carrying bear spray, noise makers, and minimizing the food smell coming from you are great ways to minimize the chances of bear encounters and attacks.

 Prevention is the best medicine.
 If you’re camping in bear country, be sure to store your food in bear-safe containers, and make sure that you do not smell like food.
 I’ll never forget a story I read while I was researching hammock camping: Someone had cooked and wiped hamburger grease onto his pants, then went to sleep in those same pants.
 He referred to himself as a “bear burrito” because the bear had thought his hammock was full of food.
 He suffered a bite, but survived.
 Most importantly, he recognized his mistake and didn’t blame the bear.
-Bears have also been known to go through tents and cars in search of food.
+Bears also sometimes go through tents and cars in search of food.

 Finally, if you live in bear country, invest in mitigation measures before the bear gets labeled as a nuisance.
 Bear-proofing your trash cans and bird feeders, as well as deterring bears through loud noises when they’re on your property can ensure that you enjoy each other’s company from a safe distance.